 When is it time to get a merchant account?
-Chances are if you’re selling online and processing credit cards, you’re probably using PayPal, Braintree or a similar online payment provider.
-These solutions are great for startup advertisers and online business owners.
-However, if you’ve been using the service for a while and are increasing your volume over $10,000/month, now might be time to upgrade to a merchant account.
+Chances are if you‘re selling online and processing credit cards, you‘re likely using PayPal, Braintree or a similar online payment provider.
+These solutions are excellent for startup advertisers and online business owners.
+However, if you‘ve been using the service for a while and are earning over $10,000/month, now might be time to upgrade to a merchant account.

-This is especially the case if you want to control your order process, keep or use your customer data for in-house marketing (instead of giving it to a third party), or try a more aggressive marketing strategy.
+This is especially true if you want to control your order process, keep or use your customer data for in-house campaigns (instead of passing it to a third party), or try a more aggressive marketing strategy.
 These efforts may lead you to be considered a high-risk merchant.
 (By high risk, we mean an online business with reputational risk, little to no processing and other factors that might bring scrutiny toward your business.)

 Not sure if and why you need a merchant account?
 Keep reading to learn more.